cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 1. A new version of Mindustry (either an official release, or a bleeding edge version) creates new instructions not known to Mindcode.
 2. An instruction was not implemented correctly in Mindcode and a fix is not available.
-3. Mindustry was expanded to allow new instructions created by mods.
+3. If Mindustry gets updated to allow new instructions created by mods.

 Custom instructions may interact with Mindustry World or provide information about Mindustry World.
 If an instruction alters the program flow (for example, if a new function call instruction was added to Mindustry Logic), it cannot be safely encoded using this mechanism.
 In addition, some custom instructions might break existing optimizations through their side effects.